Winter In Milwaukee with Kids

 Once kids are done in the water, they may enjoy the arcade on the 2nd floor.

 Admission: Day passes range from $25 (weekday) to $40 (weekend) per person.
-Depending on the size of your family, it may be advantageous to just book a hotel room with the waterpark included.
+Depending on the size of your family, it may be more cost effective to just book a hotel room with the waterpark included.

 Adventure Rock Climbing